 Colleges, School and Institutes

-As part of its health care reform in the past decade, China has significantly increased financial investment and introduced favourable policies for primary health care.
-However, widespread gaps in the quality still exist, which has contributed to missed opportunities to promote population health.
-In this review, we aim to identify the causes for poor quality, and provide policy recommendations for improvement.
-These gaps include suboptimal screening, diagnosis, and treatment of diseases, which compromise health outcomes.
-System challenges include: suboptimal education and training of primary health care practitioners; a fee-for-service payment system that incentivizes testing and treatments over prevention; fragmentation of clinical care and public health service; insufficient continuity of care throughout the entire health care system.
-Now is an opportune time for China to strengthen the quality of its primary health care as the government is shifting its reform attention to ‘improving quality and enhancing efficiency ( ti zhi zeng xiao , 提质增效)’.
-The following recommendations merit consideration: enhancement of the quality of training for primary health care physicians and tailor continuing professional development for the current workforce; establishment of performance accountability to incentivize high-quality and high-value care; integration of clinical care with the basic public health services; and strengthening of the coordination between primary health care institutions and hospitals.
-Additionally, China should consider modernizing its PHC system through the establishment of a learning health system built on digital data and innovative technologies that can combine tools for accountability, efficiency, and improvement.
-Lessons from these strategies could serve as a model to other countries facing similar challenges.
+China has substantially increased financial investment and introduced favourable policies for strengthening its primary health care system with core responsibilities in preventing and managing chronic diseases such as hypertension and emerging infectious diseases such as coronavirus disease 2019 (COVID-19).
+However, widespread gaps in the quality of primary health care still exist.
+In this Review, we aim to identify the causes for this poor quality, and provide policy recommendations.
+System challenges include: the suboptimal education and training of primary health-care practitioners, a fee-for-service payment system that incentivises testing and treatments over prevention, fragmentation of clinical care and public health service, and insufficient continuity of care throughout the entire health-care system.
+The following recommendations merit consideration: (1) enhancement of the quality of training for primary health-care physicians, (2) establishment of performance accountability to incentivise high-quality and high-value care; (3) integration of clinical care with the basic public health services, and (4) strengthening of the coordination between primary health-care institutions and hospitals.
+Additionally, China should consider modernising its primary health-care system through the establishment of a learning health system built on digital data and innovative technologies.